msmith01/Instituto_Nacional_de_Estadistica_Data/README.md

 https://www.ine.es/dynt3/inebase/index.htm?padre=5608

 To run, set your working directory to the folder you want the data to be installed.
-The run the script.
+Then run the script.

 File structure: